Seborrheic keratosis is a condition that causes wart-like growths on the skin. The growths are noncancerous (benign).

 Growths may be removed with surgery or freezing (cryotherapy).

 Kimberly Grande is a Dermatologist in Knoxville, Tennessee.
-Grande has been practicing medicine for over 29 years and is rated as an Elite expert by MediFind in the treatment of Seborrheic Keratosis.
-She is also highly rated in 3 other conditions, according to our data.
-Her top areas of expertise are Seborrheic Keratosis, Rosacea, Warts, and Actinic Keratosis.
-She is licensed to treat patients in Tennessee.
-Grande is currently accepting new patients.
+Dr. Grande and is rated as an Elite provider by MediFind in the treatment of Seborrheic Keratosis.
+Her top areas of expertise are Seborrheic Keratosis, Warts, Rosacea, and Actinic Keratosis.
+Dr. Grande is currently accepting new patients.

 Removing the growths is simple and generally does not cause scars.
 You may have patches of lighter skin where growths on the torso have been removed.